mgarod/FilmApi/README.md

 Test coverage is incomplete.
 There are currently no tests for anything related to Users, login, authentication nor authorization.

 ### Other Issues
+Project structure is fragile.
+There were many pain points related to importing that needed to be addressed.

 The .env files in this project should not be included in the repository because they contain secrets.
 Exclusion would normally be enforced by the `.gitignore` file.
 For the purpose of simplicity in this project, they are added here and removed from the `.gitignore` file.

 The included  signup and login functionality is no doubt insecure.
 Something more robust should be implemented.